habualoush/mullvad/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:3000`

 2. **Click "Find Closest Server"**:
    - Requests your location (you must allow browser permission)
    - Fetches all active Mullvad servers
    - Geocodes city locations
    - Calculates distances and displays the closest server
    - Optionally click "Ping Server" to test latency

-3. **Click "Show All Servers"**:
+3. **Click "Browse All Servers"**:
    - Displays all Mullvad servers grouped by city
    - Shows provider, speed, and server count per location
+   - Expand cities to see individual servers and test latency

+4. **Click "Map View"** (NEW):
+   - Opens interactive map showing all server locations
+   - Click markers to see server details
+   - Filter by ownership type (owned vs rented)
+   - Test latency of individual servers
+   - Use "My Location" to center map on your position
+   - **Requires Google Maps API key** - See `QUICKSTART_MAP.md`

 **Note:**
 - The browser will ask for permission to access your location.
 You must allow this for the closest server feature to work.
 - The Geolocation API requires HTTPS in production (or localhost for development).
 - All server data and coordinates are stored in Supabase for instant lookups.
+- Map view requires a free Google Maps API key (see setup instructions)

 ## API Endpoints

-- `GET /api/servers` - Returns all active Mullvad WireGuard servers with geocoded coordinates
+- `GET /api/servers` - Returns all active Mullvad WireGuard servers grouped by city
+- `GET /api/servers-map` - Returns all servers with latitude/longitude coordinates (optimized for map view)
+- `GET /api/servers/:city_code/:country_code` - Returns individual servers for a specific city
 - `GET /api/closest?lat={latitude}&lon={longitude}` - Returns the closest server to the given coordinates
-- `GET /api/ping/:hostname` - Pings a specific server and returns latency
+- `GET /api/ping/:hostname` - Tests TCP latency to a specific server

 ## How It Works